matthewsouther/osoberry/src/blogPosts/2025-03-20_math-magic.md

 ---
 In the winter of 2024, I was published in the [Journal of the Progressive Education Network](https://issuu.com/progressiveeducationnetwork0/docs/2024.02_pen) (pg.
 18-21) and reposted on the [Math For Love blog.](https://mathforlove.com/2024/03/math-magic/)

-I'd love to share with you all my journey learning about how to do math better.
+I'd love to share with you all my journey learning about how to teach math better.

 ### Math Magic